CascadeEnergy/dynamoDb-marshaler/README.md

 dynamoDb-marshaler
 ===

-Translates sane javascript objects into DynamoDb format and vice versa.
+Translates sane javascript objects (and JSON) into DynamoDb format and vice versa.

 ## Basic Usage